-- A. Data provided to the Placer County Elections office from the California Secretary of State and data from the US Federal Census. - B. Languages Placer County Elections provides translated materials for are Spanish, Tagalog, Punjabi and Korean. - C. Placer County Elections will use available regional media to inform voters in minority language communities of the EAP, the upcoming election and the toll-free assistance hotline.
-Information will be distributed through minority language mediums as available, including: - 1.
-Pitched stories and PSAs utilizing language-specific broadcast television outlets, such as KUVS-DT (Univision) - 2.
-Pitched stories and PSAs utilizing language-specific radio stations, such as KRPU (Radio Punjab), KFSG (Spanish) and KXMX-AM (Spanish) - 3.
-Ad placement in and pitched stories to regional periodicals, as well as language-specific publications such as D'Chaleco and El Advisador (Spanish) and The Asian Journal and Philippine Fiesta (Tagalog). - D. Placer County Clerk-Recorder-Registrar of Voters will work with our LAAC representatives to determine the best time, place, location and format of a voter education workshop in each of the languages required by Election Code §14201, which are Spanish, Tagalog, Punjabi and Korean.
-There will be at least one workshop for each language.
+A. Data provided to the Placer County Elections office from the California Secretary of State and data from the US Federal Census.

+B. Languages Placer County Elections provides translated materials for are Spanish, Tagalog, Punjabi and Korean.

+C. Placer County Elections will use available regional media to inform voters in minority language communities of the EAP, the upcoming election and the toll-free assistance hotline.
+Information will be distributed through minority language mediums as available, including:

+1. Pitched stories and PSAs utilizing language-specific broadcast television outlets, such as KUVS-DT (Univision)

+2. Pitched stories and PSAs utilizing language-specific radio stations, such as KRPU (Radio Punjab), KFSG (Spanish) and KXMX-AM (Spanish)

+3. Ad placement in and pitched stories to regional periodicals, as well as languagespecific publications such as D'Chaleco and El Advisador (Spanish) and The Asian Journal and Philippine Fiesta (Tagalog).
+D. Placer County Clerk-Recorder-Registrar of Voters will work with our LAAC representatives to determine the best time, place, location and format of a voter education workshop in each of the languages required by Election Code §14201 and Section 203 of the Voting Rights Act, which are Spanish, Tagalog, Punjabi and Korean.
+There will be at least one Spanish workshop and one Tagalog workshop.
 The locations and times of these workshops will be posted across our social media platforms, the Placer County Elections website, local minority language radio broadcasts through KRPU, KXMX and KFSG radio stations, and any other communications determined effective by the LAAC.